bluxmit/alnoda-docs/mkdocs/docs/about/roadmap.md

 - [x] Development and release of the Alnoda desktop application.

+## For the 2024:

-Furthermore, we are consistently expanding collection of workspaces and applications!
+- [x] expand collection of workspaces and applications in the Alnoda Hub
+- [x] new features based on the feedback

 We are commited to enhancing the Alnoda ecosystem, with an emphasis on refining existing components and introducing new tools to improve user experience and productivity.